Vehicle excise duty: 2001 onwards: incentives for lower emissions

-In April 2009 there was a reclassification to the CO2 rating based bandings with the highest set at £455 per year and the lowest at £0; the bandings have also been backdated to cover vehicles registered on or after 1 March 2001, meaning that vehicles with the highest emissions ratings registered after this date pay the most.
-Vehicles registered before 1 March 2001 will still continued to be charged according to engine size, above or below 1549cc.
+In April 2009 there was a reclassification to the CO2 rating based bandings, with the highest set at £455 per year and the lowest at £0; the bands were also backdated to cover vehicles registered on or after 1 March 2001, meaning that vehicles with the highest emissions ratings registered after this date pay the most.
+Vehicles registered before 1 March 2001 continued to be charged according to engine size, above or below 1549cc.